 ← Back to Collection

-Australia 1965 10 Dollars traveller’s cheque approved design proof by Bradbury Wilkinson & Co. for The Commercial Banking Company of Sydney Limited, archival approval copy with left-side control punch and red approval line
+Australia 1965 10 Dollars traveller's cheque approved design proof prepared by Bradbury Wilkinson and Company, London, for The Commercial Banking Company of Sydney Limited, printed in light green with centred Australia map vignette, left-side control punch, red approval line, B1 notation, and approval-stage printer's archive annotations dated 15 June 1965.

-Australia 1965 10 Dollars traveller’s cheque approved design proof by Bradbury Wilkinson & Co. for The Commercial Banking Company of Sydney Limited, archival approval copy with left-side control punch and red approval line
+Australia 1965 10 Dollars traveller's cheque approved design proof prepared by Bradbury Wilkinson and Company, London, for The Commercial Banking Company of Sydney Limited, printed in light green with centred Australia map vignette, left-side control punch, red approval line, B1 notation, and approval-stage printer's archive annotations dated 15 June 1965.

 At a glance